Example 4 – Practical Ministry: Ecclesial Incoherence, Impact Prayer Cards and the Sanctity of Life

 Hence, the intractable problems Calvinism generates are usually avoided or summarily dismissed by stating “the Bible teaches both,” they’re an “antinomy,” a “mystery” or “incomprehensible” and “beyond sinful human reason to understand.”
 Where there is some consideration given to these difficulties they are usually not dealt with in any depth, except in the scholarly literature.

 Calvinist soteriology certainly cannot be preached as consistent with the gospel as “good news.”
 With respect to “the world-wide proclamation of the Gospel of the Lord Jesus Christ,”[1] Calvinism is a doctrinal paradigm that is deficient as a foundational theology for spreading the gospel biblically defined as “good news.”
-Therefore certainly with respect to evangelism Calvinists downplay their Calvinism.
+Therefore, certainly with respect to evangelism, Calvinists downplay their Calvinism.
 This is the expedient approach to maintaining a theology that cannot be employed in Christian evangelism.
 But is avoiding the problematic nature of Calvinism intellectually and spiritually responsible?
 Is it distinctively biblical?
 Is it distinctively Christian?
 I don’t think so.

 Yet, the Calvinist will not take these problems as a sign that they may have misinterpreted the Bible in their definitions of sovereignty, election, and predestination.
 But perhaps the Bible does not present itself in the contradictory manner in which they claim it does.
-Therefore we cannot be indifferent to the warning signs of incoherence and contradiction.
+Therefore, we cannot be indifferent to the warning signs of incoherence and contradiction.

 Calvary Church: Doctrinal and Ecclesial Inconsistency and the Bible Teaches Both

 Calvary Church in Charlotte, North Carolina[2] provides an example of how Calvinist theology is downplayed in the ecclesial setting.
 The Calvary Church constitution reads, “We, the members of Calvary Presbyterian Church, an unaffiliated Presbyterian Church…” It also states, “The name of this church shall be Calvary Presbyterian Church.
 It shall carry on its ministry under the name of Calvary Church.”
-Yet, the membership class materials state, “Calvary Church is an independent, non-denominational church…” This is both curious and confusing and causes one to wonder precisely where the church’s theological “sentiments” lay and how the leadership can rationally justify what seems a blatant contradiction between the constitution and the membership class materials.
+Yet, the membership class materials state, “Calvary Church is an independent, non-denominational church…” This is both curious and confusing, and causes one to wonder precisely where the church’s theological “sentiments” lie and how the leadership can rationally justify what seems a blatant contradiction between the constitution and the membership class materials.
 I always thought “Presbyterian” was a denomination.
 The church is either Presbyterian or non-denominational.
 It cannot be both.

 “…where the majority of the leaders (and probably congregation) would depart from the five points of Calvinism is in that we do not believe in ‘limited atonement.’
 We do strongly believe in God’s sovereign election, but do not believe that Christ dies only for the sins of the elect…We do believe in election and eternal security, but we also believe in the capacity of men and women to choose.
 The interaction between God’s election and human responsibility is a difficult one to reconcile in the human mind.
 What is clear is that Scripture affirms both, and therefore we should accept both even though the reconciliation of these two doctrines may be difficult for us!
 I don’t like putting labels on others or myself but I am a moderate Calvinist.”[5]